Irregular HeartBeat

 Although changes in estrogen are the most common cause of irregular heartbeat during menopause, other medical conditions and medications can also cause or contribute to irregular heartbeat.
 While these possible causes are numerous, some of the more common are described below.

-Medical Causes of Irregular HeartBeat
+Non-hormonal Causes of Irregular Heartbeat

 • Overactive thyroid